DCC-EX/EX-Turntable/README.md

 MOVETT(600, 100, Turn_PInvert)
 ```

+## Serial console testing

+As of v0.5.0-Beta, the ability to test via the serial console has been implemented with the command ```<steps activity>``` similar to the diagnostic command covered above.

 # Advertising the turntable to throttles

 The recommended way to implement the turntable positions is to define a custom TURNTABLE_EX() macro that includes both the MOVETT() command with RESERVE()/FREE() and WAITFOR() commands to ensure nothing is able to interfere with the turntable until after movements have completed.